 1. Protects Dogs Teeth

-Chewing pig trotters helps in promoting better health of teeth and gums.
-It makes teeth stronger and helps maintain them for a long time in dogs.
+Chewing pig trotters help in promoting better health of teeth and gums.
+It strengthens teeth and helps maintain them for a long time in dogs.

 2. Excellent Source of Protein and Nutrients